JoKiv/JoKiv/README.md

 > I live at Kemi, Finland, EU

-> I'm currently working as IT-support until end of June
+> I'm currently working as part-time IT-support until end of June

 > Pronouns: he/him/hän

-### What do I do when I'm not at work
+### What do I do for fun and creativity

 > Streaming on [Twitch](https://twitch.tv/jokiv).
 I also have a [YouTube channel](https://www.youtube.com/user/jokiv) where I have resumed with some content.